ccapdev1920T2/s11g10/README.md

 # Super Smash Bros Forum - GROUP 10
-The Super Smash Bros Forum is a community where players of Super Smash Bro Ultimate can share their thoughts, idea, expriences and queries through posting images.
+The Super Smash Bros Ultimate has garnered massive attention from the Nintendo fans since the game’s release date in December of 2018.
+With the growing population of Nintendo Switch users, the SSBU (Super Smash Bros Ultimate) fanbase has increased indefinitely.
+This web application is created for the SSBU gaming community which allows users to interact with one another and share their personal techniques, ideas, and tips to other gamers.

 ## Start up
 To run the server, open up the command prompt and navigate through the folder where the files are contained.
 To create the node modules, use the command